-Clinical trials published almost two years after completionMarch 6th, 2013 in Other
+Clinical trials published almost two years after completionMarch 6, 2013 in Medicine & Health / Other

 (HealthDay)—Clinical trials are published, on average, almost two years after completion, with time to publication affected by the funding source, number of trial participants, and journal impact factor, according to a research letter published online March 4 in JAMA Internal Medicine.

 Joseph S. Ross, M.D., M.H.S., from the Yale University School of Medicine in New Haven, Conn., examined the time to publication for a representative sample of clinical trials published in 2009, identified via ClinicalTrials.gov.